gabrielgiordan/avrora/README.md

 it is unique.
 If the schema is resolved by name, then someone may update the schema, so the TTL ensures that it will be reloaded to use the latest version.

 Avrora currently supports `Basic` authentication mechanism out of the box.
-To use it, set `registry_auth` to `{mechanism, username, password}` where `mechanism` is the authentication mechanism atom `:basic`, `username` is the Confluent Schema Registry API access key and `password` is the Confluent Schema Registry API access secret.
-Alternatively, you can also use `{mechanism, file}` where `file` is the path to a text file that contains two lines, first line for username and second line for password.
+To use it, set `registry_basic_auth` to `[username, password]` where `username` is the Confluent Schema Registry API access key and `password` is the Confluent Schema Registry API access secret.

 ## Start cache process